allan-gounden/secure-your-win11-pc/README.md

 Install newest firmware/bios

+Advanced: Remove none Microsoft keys from Secureboot (If there are keys from your motherboard vendor use another motherboard!)

 WARNING: If you mess up any of the following steps start at the beginning!!!
 Take your time and you only have to do it once.

 Windows 11 Configuration: